Panzerschrek/U-00DC-Sprache/source/docs/en/inheritance.rst

 A child class inherit from its parent ``public`` and ``protected`` members, ``private`` members are not inherited.
 Constructors, destructors, assignment operators, equality compare operators are not inherited.
-Other methods are inherited, but ``this`` remains that of parent class type, except a virtual method is overrided.
+Other methods are inherited, but ``this`` remains that of parent class type, except a virtual method is overridden.

 *****************
 *Virtual methods*
 *****************

 A virtual method is a method that is indirectly called and its implementation may be different.
-A virtual method defined in a class may be overrided in a child class.
+A virtual method defined in a class may be overridden in a child class.

 A virtual method is defined with usage of following keywords: